stephanzwicknagl/viasp/docs/viasp/commandline.rst

 Relaxer
 *******

 By default, viASP supports the visualization of unsatisfiable programs using the relaxer. viASP transforms the integrity constraints of unsatisfiable programs into weak constraints and visualizes the resulting program.
-The resulting graph can be used to inspect the reason for unsatisfiability.
+The resulting graph can be used to find the reason for unsatisfiability.

 By default, variables in the body of integrity constraints are collected in the heads of constraints.
 To turn off this behavior, use the ``--no-collect-variables`` option.